fshaikh/thinkinhinreactcode/README.md

-Code for example outlined in "Thinking in React" article @ https://reactjs.org/docs/thinking-in-react.html
+Code for example outlined in "Thinking in React" article @ https://reactjs.org/docs/thinking-in-react.html.
+Implemented using both "Plain React" and "Redux and redux-thunk"

 ### `npm start`